-- More than X second has elapsed since the UE camped on the current serving cell.
+- More than 1 second has elapsed since the UE camped on the current serving cell.

 Cell reselection to a cell on an equal priority NR frequency shall be based on ranking for Intra-frequency cell reselection as defined in sub-clause 5.2.4.6.